Qatar says Gaza cease-fire will begin Friday morning, with aid to follow 'as soon as possible'

 The diplomatic breakthrough promised some relief for the 2.3 million Palestinians in Gaza who have endured weeks of Israeli bombardment, as well as families in Israel fearful for the fate of their loved ones taken captive during Hamas' Oct.
 7 attack that triggered the war.

-The deal appeared to hit a last-minute snag when Israel's national security adviser, Tzachi Hanegbi, announced a one-day delay late Wednesday, without providing a reason.
-The cease-fire was originally set to begin Thursday morning.
+The cease-fire was originally set to begin Thursday morning, but it appeared to hit a snag the night before when Israel's national security adviser, Tzachi Hanegbi, announced a one-day delay without providing a reason.

-On Thursday, Majed al-Ansari, a spokesman for the Foreign Ministry of Qatar, which played a key role in mediating with Hamas, announced the cease-fire will start at 7 a.m. local time Friday (5 a.m.
+On Thursday, Qatari Foreign Ministry spokesman Majed al-Ansari announced the cease-fire will start at 7 a.m. local time Friday (5 a.m.
 GMT.)

 RISING TOLL IN GAZA

 The Health Ministry in Hamas-ruled Gaza, meanwhile, resumed its detailed count of Palestinian casualties from the war, saying over 13,300 have been killed.
-The new numbers were not fully broken down, but in past tallies, women and minors have consistently made up around two-thirds of the dead.
+The new numbers were not fully broken down, but women and minors have consistently made up around two-thirds of the dead in past tallies.

 The figures do not include updated numbers from hospitals in the north, where services and communication largely broke down earlier this month.
-The ministry says some 6,000 people have been reported missing and are feared to be buried under rubble.
+The ministry says some 6,000 people have been reported missing, feared buried under rubble.

 The ministry does not differentiate between civilians and militants in its death tolls.
 Israel says it has killed thousands of Hamas fighters, without presenting evidence for its count.